y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

       The packet from externel to Application VM is routed via NAT in a host server.

+      After setting a cluster following this document, please follow <a href="test">WithDDNSresource.md</a>

       ```
       (Internet)
       |               Production Site